Copyright © 2001, 2004, 2005, 2007, 2011, 2015, 2021 Philadelphia Church of God

 Mystery of the Ages talks about an end-time Elijah.
 Mr. Armstrong reluctantly admitted to fulfilling that office.
 That wasn’t vanity.
 That was the truth.
 And he said he preached the gospel around the world (Matthew 24:14).
 Now these churches say that is their goal.
 But Mr. Armstrong said he finished that specific work.
-He also discusses in his book the 18 restored truths, with the first truth on that list being government—the same government that they have rejected.
+He also discussed in his book the restored truths, with the most important truth on that list being government—the same government that they have rejected.
 Do they really want Mystery of the Ages?
 They do not.

 If we don’t have God’s government, “wolves” are prophesied to come in and tear the inner court apart and make it the outer court.
 God says if you have people like that, cast them out (Revelation 11:2).
 That means using force or power and being decisive doing it.
 God wants to make sure we keep the inner court holy.
 If we have somebody acting like a wolf or causing serious problems, we cast them out.
 That’s what Christ told us to do.
 Either we cast out Satan or Satan casts out Christ!